ninjken/dynamic_file_upstreams/README.markdown

 The default unit is second.

 ## Caveats and Limitations
-First and foremost, only upstreams which are already defined in the original Nginx configuration can be specified in the upstream file.
-Namely, one cannot add new upstreams at runtime.
+Only upstreams which are already defined in the original Nginx configuration can be specified in the upstream file.
+In other words, one cannot add new upstreams at runtime(existing upstreams, if not specified in the upstream file, will not get deleted and stay untouched)
-Secondly, file-based dynamic upstreams relies on upstream 'zone' feature(shared memory across worker processes).
-Therefore, the `zone` directive must be present in the original nginx upstream block.
-If not, new upstream configuration will be skipped with a warn nginx log message.

 ## Compatibiliy with Nginx version
 Tested with Nginx version 1.29.0 on Linux, earlier versions should work just fine.
 Windows platform is not yet tested.